bulbousdreamer/dotfiles/.dotfiles/documentation/index.md

 bin - These folders hold files such as scripts that perform a task.
 They are added to the path variable so the files contained within should be available from the command line.

 dotfiles_type_template - Skeleton for a specific environment containing expected files to avoid errors.
 Go to that direcotry and run the command `./template.sh <new environment folder name` to make a new OS.
 Use this as the default environment if the environment cannot be detected to avoid errors as they only contain print statements.
+Recommend naming types after the output of uname, domainname, hostname which is what set_dotfiles_type.sh uses to detect the type.
+For example, currently detecting Cygwin would use cygwin_na_na where na is "not applicable".

 storage - Add licenses or other files that are useful when something goes wrong or working without network access.